-Jay Wilkinson is a guest contributor and speaker at Cause Camp 2016.
+Jay Wilkinson was a guest contributor and speaker at Cause Camp 2016.
 Wilkinson currently serves as the CEO of Firespring—a Nebraska-based company that provides fundraising campaigns, comprehensive website packages, donor management tools and IT help desk support to thousands of organizations worldwide.
 Firespring tools help nonprofits raise money and manage events while presenting a professional online presence.

 This post was originally run in our bi-monthly Nonprofit Hub Magazine.
 Sign up to receive your copy today.

 The old adage remains true: The only thing constant is change.
 That’s why it’s crucial for nonprofit professionals to stay aware of the always-shifting landscape.
 If we get complacent or inflexible, we risk becoming irrelevant and ineffective.

 That said, here are five trends that are shaping a new reality for nonprofits everywhere.
 I’ll go over them briefly here, but Nonprofit Hub is sure to have much more to talk about at Cause Camp in March.

 Did you know that the largest generation working in the nonprofit sector right now is Generation Y?
 For Gen Y, or the Millennials, volunteering is simply a way of life; they’ve been doing it for years.
 Many of them went to schools where community service was required.
 This generation wants to make a difference, and for them, working collaboratively is second nature.

 What this means for you: It’s important to make young leaders feel like they’re a part of the big picture.

 When President Obama took office, a significant thing happened in our country: Civic engagement increased.
 Both individuals and companies began to take more measures to give back.
 I’m not just talking about Gen Y—this happened on both ends of the age spectrum.
 Retirees also became inspired to get involved and micro-volunteering (giving up a day or a weekend for service) became popular.